pingcap/docs/system-variables.md

 - Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
 - Default value: `ON`
 - Possible values: `OFF`, `ON`
-- This variable controls whether the corresponding TiDB instance can run DDL statements or not.
+- This variable controls whether the corresponding TiDB server can run DDL statements or not.

 ### tidb_enable_collect_execution_info